sean-outhwaite/sean-outhwaite/README.md

 ### 🚌 Bussin

 This project uses the AT and Google Maps APIs to display live incoming bus locations as well as their ETAs for the bus stop I use most frequently.
-Similar to what is available via the AT mobile app.
+I got tired of having to pull my phone out, open up the AT app and tap through a few things just to be able to check when the next bus will be, so I started building this so that I could have a live display set up somewhere to view without requiring any interaction.

 The web side of things is mostly finished for now, my next steps will be to deploy it somewhere / get it running on a Raspberry PI so that I can display the info in my home.